Home of the Fort Fisher Hermit.

 Directions:

 Fort Fisher.
 I-40 until it ends, then south on Hwy 132/US 421 for 23 miles, through Kure Beach, to Fort Fisher State Recreation Area.
-Left onto Loggerhead Rd, and park at the Aquarium.
-At the south end of the parking lot is a four wheel drive access gate to the beach; from there take the Basin Trail southwest to the Bunker.
+Left onto Loggerhead Rd, and park at the Recreation Area.
+From the south end of the parking lot walk south to the beach on the Ramsgate Trail, then west to the Bunker on the Basin Trail.
+The Basin Trail is clearly marked by park signs to the "WWII Bunker."
+It's about a mile from the parking lot along the trail and over some boardwalks.

 Phone: